progval/vmdebootstrap-raspi3/doc/overview.rst

                        Note: foreign debootstraps may take a significant amount of time to complete and debootstrap will retry five times if packages fail to install by default.
- --no-extlinux         Skip installation of extlinux.
-Needs grub, a customize script
+ --use-uefi            Setup image for UEFI boot --no-use-uefi         opposite of --use-uefi --esp-size=SIZE       Size of EFI System Partition - requires use-uefi --extlinux            install extlinux (deprecated: default will change in a
-                       or alternative bootloader to make the image bootable. extlinux is deprecated and this will become the default in a future release.
+                       future release to use grub) --no-extlinux         Skip installation of extlinux.
+Needs grub, a customize script or alternative bootloader to make the image bootable. extlinux is deprecated and this will become the default in a future release.
- --squash=DIRECTORY    Run mksquashfs against the rootfs using xz
+ --mbr                 Run install-mbr (default if extlinux used) --no-mbr              opposite of --mbr --squash=DIRECTORY    Run mksquashfs against the rootfs using xz
                        compression --- requires ``squashfs-tools`` to be installed.
                        The squashfs and other files needed to use the squashfs